NonsenseCapital/docs/README.md

 ##### Reputation :trophy:

-In a fund based DAO like Shitpost Capital, a reputation system can offer large benefits, however the objectivity in something which is often subjective can be of great difficulty to implement inside of a smart contract.
+In a fund based DAO like Nonsense Capital, a reputation system can offer large benefits, however the objectivity in something which is often subjective can be of great difficulty to implement inside of a smart contract.
 For that reason it can currently not be determined what kind of repuation system the DAO will use.

 @TODO more